daronphang/programming-resources/golang/golang.md

 - Acronyms should be all capitals e.g. ServeHTTP
 - Be kept short as long names obscure what the code does e.g. i to index

+### Structs

+- Prefer clarity over brevity
+- Use full words unless the abbreviation is widely recognized e.g. HTTP, Resp, Addr, Config
+- Avoid overly short abbreviations that may confuse other developers
+- Follow CamelCase convention for struct names

 ### Packages

 Package names are short and clear, lowercase, with no underscores or camelCases.
 A package name and its contents are coupled.